© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Peter's churchyard is a scheduled monument protected by Historic England under reference 1017762.
 View the official record →

-The churchyard cross in St Peter's churchyard is a medieval monument of uncertain date, though crosses of this type are typically medieval in origin.
+St Peter's Churchyard Cross in Warwickshire is a medieval stone cross that stands within the churchyard of St Peter's Church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017762.

 Churchyard cross in St Peter's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017762.